Table of Contents

 First five tips adapted from "21 Bits Of Relationship Advice From People In Long-Lasting Relationships," on BuzzFeed

 You have already read some of the wisdom from our bloggers on A Girl Like Me here in this resource; you are always welcome to read more of their words.
-A support group may be another good place to learn how women living with HIV and other chronic illnesses are having full, satisfying lives and relationships.
+A support group may be another good place to learn how women living with HIV and other chronic illnesses are having full, satisfying lives, and navigating dating and relationships.
 You can find a support group in your area by asking at your local HIV service organization; you can also find support groups by clicking "Find a Therapist," scrolling down to "Support Groups," and entering your ZIP code on Psychology Today's website (links are US only).
 You may also want to think about starting your own support group.

 HIV stigma may threaten your self-esteem, but know this: You deserve nothing less than the utmost respect, love, and affection – in all your relationships.